Dictionary of Revolutionary Marxism

 CHINA — Air Pollution In

-Contemporary capitalist China has by far the worst air pollution problem of any country in the world.
+air pollution problem of any country in the world (although India is fast “catching up”).
 It has become an extremely serious health hazard, with large numbers of people actually dying because of it, and many others developing serious sicknesses.
 Beijing itself is one of the worst-hit cities.
-As the
+As the New York Times reported (March 21, 2013), “A haze akin to volcanic fumes cloaked the capital, causing convulsive coughing and obscuring the portrait of Mao Zedong on the gate to the Forbidden City.”

 This horrible smog in China comes primarily from the usual sources, air pollution by industry (especially coal-fired electrical plants) and from motor vehicles.
 Why doesn’t the Chinese ruling class deal with this problem more seriously?
 The answer, even more so than in other capitalist countries, is that this would harm the profits of the capitalist corporations (including the large state-owned enterprises—SOEs), and slow down China’s economic expansion.
 China is the most wide-open and wild capitalist country in the world today, and government regulations are weak (where they exist at all), and are often ignored with impunity even by the SOEs.
-However, this air pollution has become so bad that the bourgeois government itself is now being forced to make at least some real efforts to ease this notorious problem.
+However, this air pollution has become so bad that the bourgeois government itself is now being forced to make at least some efforts to ease this notorious problem.
 While capitalism can never completely resolve such “externalities”, as improvements with regard to air pollution in Western countries show, even under capitalism this problem does not have to be as terrible as it presently is in China.
 And, after all, it harms not only the masses but also the ruling class itself.

 CHINA — Capitalist Era [After Overthrow of Socialism]